developgo/aranya/README.md

         - `aranya` will try to talk to your mqtt broker accoding to the `spec.connectivity.mqttConfig`.
         - You need to configure your edge device's `arhat` to talk to the same mqtt broker or one broker in the same mqtt broker cluster depending on your own usecase, the config option `messageNamespace` must match to get `arhat` able to communicate with `aranya`.
    3. Deploy `arhat` with configuration to your edge devices, start and wait to get connected to `aranya`
+      - You can get `araht` by downloading from latest [releases](https://github.com/arhat-dev/aranya/releases) or build you own easily (see [docs/Build.md](./docs/Build.md)).
+      - For configuration references, please refer to [config/arhat](./config/arhat) for configuration samples.
+      - Run `/path/to/arhat -c /path/to/arhat-config.yaml`

 3. Create workloads with tolerations (taints for edge devices) and use label selectors or node affinity to assign to specific edge devices (see [sample-workload.yaml](./cicd/k8s/sample/sample-workload.yaml) for example)
    - Common Node Taints